robbinwilson24/cloned-airbnb-site/README.md

 # Cloned-Airbnb-site
 A cloned version of the Airbnb website.
-This is was my first attempt at cloning a real-world website.
 Coded using React, CSS and React-Bootstrap components.

 ### Table of Contents
 1. [Full Description](#program-description)